isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2032.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+Zeemart - Zeemart Buyer Hub (Upto 10 outlets w/integration) (Package 2)

 ### Support Level
-Up to 80% for SMEs <br>
+Up to Food Services for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+B2B Marketplace/E-Procurement System

 ### Contact Information
-Web URL: www.zeemart.asia <br>Contact Hotline: +6565198064 <br>Contact Email: enquiry@zeemart.asia <br>
+9650

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.